 Continuous interaction between BCPrise and Client is needed to guarantee success of the project.
 Should any work be delayed or suspended for reasons outside of BCPrise’s control, excluding reasons due to a Force Majeure Event, BCPrise may claim a price variation as compensation for overhead recovery, re-establishment and other sources of inefficiency and loss in order to complete the work.
 BCPrise will provide Client due notice and time to remedy any such delay.
 This variation will need to be agreed upon by both parties before the project continues.

 All significant decisions made between Client and BCPrise should first be agreed upon verbally (either via phone call and/or face-to-face meeting) then must be followed up in the form of written documentation, whether that is stored in a document or via email.
 Any verbal communication between BCPrise and Client is non-binding.

-Each Project run by BCPrise will be led by either a Lead Consultant or Project Manager who will be responsible for the successful delivery of the project.
+Each Project run by BCPrise will be led by either a Business Consultnat, Lead Consultant or Project Manager who will be responsible for the successful delivery of the project.
 They will be the regular and first point of contact for all delivery-related matters.

 A single review cycle for User Acceptance of the deliverable(s) is included as part of all Consulting engagements.
 Any further reviews require additional Consulting time, effort and fees.

 There is no warranty period for Consulting engagements.

 During this engagement and for six (6) months after expiry or termination of this Agreement, both parties agree not to offer any form of employment or engagement, either directly or indirectly, to any of the other’s employees and/or contractors, unless having first received written permission from the other party.
 A minimum fee of $50,000 is payable by the Client for an employee employed by the Client in this manner.